mozilla/addons-frontend/README.md

 ## Get started

+If you are on Windows, please make sure to follow [windows guidelines](docs/windows.md#windows) too.

 - type `yarn` to install all dependencies
 - type `yarn amo:stage` to start a local server that connects to a hosted staging server